English name: Copperhead Rat Snake (aka “Radiated Rat Snake”, “Copperhead Racer”, “Copperhead Trinket Snake”)

 Monocled Cobra lacks the striping on the front half o the body and lacks the markings around the eye.

-Contribution to the ecosystem: The Copperhead Racer feeds on rats and mice and helps to control Bangkok’s rodent populations.
+Place in the ecosystem: The Copperhead Racer feeds on rats and mice and helps control Bangkok’s rodent populations.
 It also eats birds, lizards, and frogs.
 Juveniles of the species provide food for larger snakes and birds of prey.

 Danger to humans: This snake is aggressive when threatened and is large enough to inflict some damage with its bite.
 A recent study has found that it produces some venom, quite similar to the venom of cobras.
 However, it only produces a small amount of venom and does not have venom-injecting fangs, so effects in humans are limited to redness and mild swelling at worst.

 Conservation status and threats: In Thailand this snake is common with no known conservation issues, but it is listed as Endangered on the China Red List.

 Interesting facts: The Copperhead Racer is a very fast snake that will first try to flee when threatened, but when cornered will lift the first third of its body off the ground, curl its neck and body into an “S” shape, expand its neck vertically and strike aggressively with its mouth open.
 If that fails, it will sometimes proceeds to play dead as a last resort.